Asbestos Lung Cancer

 Lung Cancer and Asbestos Exposure

-When asbestos fibers become airborne, they are easy to inhale and can become trapped inside the lung.
-As the fibers work themselves deeper into the tissue of the lungs, the infected areas become inflamed and scarring occurs (fibrosis known as asbestosis).
+When asbestos fibers become airborne, they are easier to inhale and can become trapped inside the lung.
+As the fibers work themselves deeper into the tissue of the lungs, the infected areas become inflamed and scarring occurs.
 The once normal cells begin to change and cluster together ultimately forming tumors in the lung.
 As the cancer cells continue to grow and multiply, the surrounding healthy tissue becomes more damaged and the organs cease to function properly.
 These tumors can also spread to other parts of the body, by way of the bloodstream, or the lymph, which is the natural fluid that surrounds the lung tissue.

 The Helsinki Criteria was established to offer more concrete evidence and guidelines that some lung and pleural illnesses are connected to asbestos exposure.
 The groups’ studies found that the risk of lung cancer in relation to asbestos exposure varies due to the length of exposure, the industry worked, and the type of asbestos used.
 According to the Helsinki Criteria, the chances of developing lung cancer are doubled under the following conditions: